att-circ-contrl/SynchBox/README.md

 * `manuals-src` -- Source for rebuilding the SynchBox documentation.
 * `notes` -- Assorted notes regarding SynchBox use and development.
-* `packages` -- Automatically generated archives packaging relevant files for making hardware componens and peripherals.
+* `packages` -- Automatically generated archives packaging relevant files for making hardware components and peripherals.
 This typically includes a `.zip` archive of the gerber files using the naming conventions of the "Seeed Studio" PCB fabrication service, a `.png` rendering of the board generated from the gerber files, a `.zip` archive containing g-code